tarantool/doc/doc/1.8/dev_guide/internals.rst

 other replicas of the replica set have responded to the local replica's subscribe request, the replica startup is complete.

-The following temporary limitations apply for version 1.7:
+The following temporary limitations apply for versions 1.7 and 1.8:

 * The URIs in the ``replication`` parameter should all be in the same order on all replicas.
   This is not mandatory but is an aid to consistency.
-* The replicas of a replica set should be started up at slightly different times.
-  This is not mandatory but prevents a situation where each replica is waiting for the other replica to be ready.
 * The maximum number of entries in the ``_cluster`` space is 32.
 Tuples for out-of-date replicas are not automatically re-used, so if this 32-replica limit is reached, users may have to reorganize the ``_cluster`` space manually.